wp-plugins/plugin-organizer/readme.txt

 5. Page edit screen.

 == Changelog ==

+= 2.4 =
+Adding ability to ignore arguments to a URL.
+You can now enter URLs into the URL admin with arguments so that http://yoururl.com/page/?foo=2&bar=3 will have different plugins loaded than http://yoururl.com/page/?foo=1&bar=4 and http://yoururl.com/page/.
+Fixed URL admin so that it checks to make sure the URL was entered into the database before saying it was successful.

 = 2.3.3 =
 Undoing a change that was done in 2.3.1 to the request uri that removed arguments from the uri.
 It is causing some issues for some users.
 Will redesign and create a later release to optionally remove the arguments.